3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 If done correctly the macro's will automatically know you are using EDDY NG & will adapt all relevant macros to suit!

+### RANDOM & CUSTOM TAP FEATURE!
+Set if you wish EDDY NG to "TAP" in your original home location, or if you want it to "TAP" a custom spot away from the most used area of your bed.
+Maybe you'd simply prefer for it to "TAP" a random spot around your orignial home loaction, or possibly even a random spot around a custom location!
+The choice is yours!

+Choose if you wish to disable the bed heater temporarily while tap is in progress to reduce any possible interference!

 Note: Do not use Demon Eddy or BTT Eddy files with EDDY NG!

 <br>